 The bowl on the right shows stock fins and furnace brazing.
-The bowl on the left shows the modified fin angle and additional TIG reinforcement.
+The bowl on the left shows the

 As for stall speed, Greg Ducato, of Phoenix Transmission Products, explained that "a torque converter is like a clutch.
 Imagine when a clutch is fully released, and you get all the power from the engine.
 That's stall speed.
 A 2,500 stall speed doesn't mean you need to rev the motor to 2,500 rpm for the vehicle to move."
 What it does mean in this case is 2,500 rpm is the limit at which the converter will hold back the engine speed if transmission output is prohibited.
 By disallowing further gain, the increase in engine rpm "stalls."
 The speed at which stall occurs with a given converter is a function of engine-peak torque.

 You can roughly check your converter's stall speed by putting the car in Drive, pressing firmly on the brake, and depressing the throttle fully for a couple of seconds.
 Stall speed will be the maximum rpm shown on the tach.
 Of course, the tires may spin, as the engine will likely overcome the brake system's ability to hold them back.
 This method is referred to as brake stall speed, which is lower than true stall speed, but it'll get you close enough, though it's not recommended.